cscorley/triage/paper/sections/04_study.md

 Of those 6 systems in favor of the activity-based approach, 5 are statistically significant with $p < 0.01$.
 Overall, the activity-based approach performs slightly better with statistical significance.

+The results of Pig deserve some qualitative discussion.
+It could be possible that the quality of the queries differs from other systems.
+However, the average issue report in Pig contains 79 words in total.
+Systems like Tika and ZooKeeper share that characteristic, respectively with 72 and 79 words on average.

+Another possibility is that the developers of Pig have stronger ownership over files and share a common vocabulary than other systems.
+However, we cannot confirm this hypothesis without further experimentation.
+\todo{go derper -- can look at dev sims}